sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

         internally again with a different new model object when the user wants to create a new portfolio.

         c)start method internally makes calls to methods in model and view depending on user inputs taken by controller.

+(Note:Controller has a validation to stop the user entering fractional stocks.)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 PortfolioView.java is view Interface.